Table of contents

 • No on-trail water sources on the PCT side (8.5 miles)

-Most of the route is in a burn area – the stands of white ghost trees are eerie and strikingly beautiful
+Most of the route is in a burn area – the stands of white ghost trees are eerie and strikingly beautiful. – photo credit: heather eldridge (cleverhiker.com)

-The Three Fingered Jack Loop is accessible June through October.
-However, this is lake country and the bugs can be pretty heinous during the earlier part of the summer.
-To avoid the worst of the mosquitoes, hike in early August and September.
+The Three Fingered Jack Loop is accessible from June through October.
+However, this is lake country, and the bugs can be pretty heinous during the early part of the summer.
+Hike in early August and September to avoid the worst of the mosquitoes.
 You’ll also be able to graze on ripe huckleberries along the NW part of the loop during these months.
 That said, the peak of wildflower season is in July.
 If you decide to hike then, we recommend treating your clothes with permethrin and using Picaridin on your skin to prevent bites.
-Learn more on our Mosquitos & Hiking: How to Protect Yourself post.
+Learn more in our Mosquitos & Hiking: How to Protect Yourself article.

-Huckleberries are abundant along the trail in late July and early August
+Huckleberries are abundant along the trail in late July and early August. – photo credit: heather eldridge (cleverhiker.com)

 Difficulty

 This route is well-graded and has few big climbs or descents.
 If you’re a strong hiker and you split the mileage up over two or three days, you can take it slow and have plenty of time to relax in camp.
 Overall, we found this trail to be moderately easy.
-That said, the exposure from lack of tree cover presents a unique set of challenges.
+That said, the exposure from a lack of tree cover presents a unique set of challenges.
 Start early to beat the heat if you can, and wear protective clothing or sunscreen, a hat, and sunglasses since you’ll be in the direct sun most of the day.
-Strong evening winds are notorious on the east side of the trail, so make sure you have a warm jacket, a solid shelter with stakes and guylines, and a stove that performs well in challenging conditions.
+Besides the strong sun, steady evening winds are notorious on the east side of the trail.
+See our guides to the best warm jacket, backpacking tents, and backpacking stoves that perform well in challenging conditions.

-Winds can be strong on the east side of the trail – we got hammered with high winds blowing fine dirt near Booth Lake
+Winds can be strong on the east side of the trail – we got hammered with high winds blowing fine dirt near Booth Lake. – photo credit: heather eldridge (cleverhiker.com)

 Permits